-Dr. David Singh gave a presentation on Research being undertaken by the Institute of Applied Science and Technology (IAST).
-During1997, in collaboration with the Environmental Studies Unit (EU) at the University of Guyana, a survey of contamination in Mazaruni River, and Paruima and Bartica was conducted.
+Dr. David Singh gave a presentation on research being undertaken by the Institute of Applied Science and Technology (IAST).
+During1997, in collaboration with the Environmental Studies Unit at the University of Guyana, a survey of contamination in Mazaruni River, and Paruima and Bartica was conducted.
 A survey of mercury levels and mining practice was conducted in the Mazaruni area.
-The EU and UNDP funded the research.
+The research was funded by the EU and UNDP.

-In 2000, IAST is working at identifying the sources of contamination in the human and aquatic environments in the Mazaruni basin in a project funded by the World Wildlife Fund (WWF).
+In 2000, IAST (principal) are working at identifying the sources of contamination in the human and aquatic environments in the Mazaruni basin in a project funded by the World Wildlife Fund (WWF).
 Initial results of this study indicate a correlation between mercury in humans with the environment.
 Also, there is an association between human exposure, gold mining and the level of awareness of mercury hazards.